JoshuaH-sudo/Smunch_technical_assighment/README.md

 - Add search and filter functionality for restaurants and products.
 - Add a google maps location display for a restaurant and other realistic data such as an address, phone number or email.
 - Consolidate some duplication in parts of the code, such as adding a review to a product or restaurant.
+- Add more debug logs in the code and error checks.